MFMokbel/BrotXOR/README.md

 **Note**: Please check the code for more information.

+# Key steps in the code

  1. Get a list of all possible keys and chars for p_1
  2. Get a list of all possible keys and chars for p_2 (Key search space is limited to step 1 list of keys)
  3. p_1 and p_2 lists of keys must match
  4. p_3 is left alone since no matching bytes exist to compare it against

+ # Contributing

+ I'm interested in hearing from you should you have a better insight into how to approach this problem.